 Early Rambler drum brakes, at 9 x 2 inches, are adequate at best, but drum brakes have advantages for modest braking needs, mainly simplicity and the built-in servo action keeps pedal effort low.
 However the skinny brakes on these cars is not confidence-inducing.

 A rational upgrade is a Scarebird disc brake conversion and for most people most of the time that is the only sensible option.
 Disc brakes do require more pedal pressure, or a master cylinder swap for a smaller bore.
 This is easy to do especially if you are already messing with new and upgraded brakes.
-Power brakes are not a practical option for 1961-1963 Americans, and virtually impossible for 1960 and older.
+Power brakes are not a practical option for 1961-1963 Americans, and exotic for 1960 and older.

 However another option if you have access to the donor car parts is to install later (1970's) 9 by 2.5" drum brake systems.
 These bring modern levels of braking to these small cars, retaining the simplicity and low pedal pressure of modern servo brakes.
 9 by 2.5"e; parts are plentiful; the smaller front drums are no longer made (and are a different, incompatible part than the also-common 9 by 2" rear drum brakes).

 And with minor modifications, these larger drums can acheive performance nearly equal to small discs.
 Those modifications are documented below.

 My brake donors have been 1968 Rambler American, and 197x AMC Gremlin.
 Both use 9 by 2.5"e; front drums.
 Get everything, including the drums even if you know the drums need replacing.
 Front brake drums are an assembly of drum and hub, and you need to reuse the hub.

 For projects like this I take all donated parts to bare metal, cleaned, wear grooves welded and ground flat, then painted.
 You only need to do this once (or